 Like it did when it reformed the law relating to Contracts for Deed, the Lege in 2015 enacted legislation designed to deter and lessen the impact of fraudulent real estate transactions in Texas.
 They did this by adding a new section, 27.015 to the Texas Fraud Statute (Chapter 27 of the Texas Business & Commerce Code).
-The new legislation makes fraud involving “the transfer of title to real estate” ALSO a false, misleading and deceptive act under the DTPA.
+The new legislation makes fraud involving “the transfer of title to real estate” ALSO a false, misleading, and deceptive act under the DTPA.

 The significance of the new law is profound.
 The inclusion of real estate fraud under the litany of prohibited acts under the DTPA not only creates a public remedy to be pursued by law enforcement (Texas Attorney general, District Attorneys and now City Attorneys).
 It also enhances the financial consequences of statutory fraud by subjecting fraudsters to the “teeth” of the DTPA — treble damages for “knowing and intentional” conduct.
-This enhancement provides consumers who are fraud victims with potential for meaningful recoveries.
-Hopefully the fear of treble damages will serve as a deterrent for wold-be deed scammers.
+This enhancement provides consumers who are fraud victims with the potential for meaningful recoveries.
+Hopefully, the fear of treble damages will serve as a deterrent for would-be deed scammers.

 Section 27.015 states as follows: